olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 - IP3=213.87.44.178 - MTS node's IP

-##Configuration
 In Commercial Paper v2 installation NSD serves as MAIN_NODE which is configured as environment variable exported in files *env-common*.
 Other memebers are defined as THIS_ORG variable set correspondingly in *env-org-<org-name>* files.

 Check initial configuration or reconfigure organization names, and IP-addresses in configuration files:

-Folder **nsd-commercial-paper/**:
+Folder **nsd-commercial-paper**:
 -	*env-common*
 -	*env-org-sberbank*
 -	*env-org-mts*

-and also initialization arguments for blockhains :
+as well as initialization arguments for blockhains :
 -	*instruction_init.json*
 -	*book_init.json*
 -	*security_init.json*

 ##Deployment:

-At first each member has to generated their crypto material and is exposed by http interface om port 8080 to be accessible by the other organizations:
+At first each member has to generate their crypto material; it then will be exposed by http interface on port 8080 to be accessible by the other organizations:

 1. Sberbank: